 Jon is married to Bethan with three children.
-He is our minister and so one of our elders, and has particular responsibility for teaching, for overseeing the word ministries of the church, and supporting those with more complex pastoral needs.
+He is our minister and so one of our elders and our safeguarding trustee.
+Jon has particular responsibility for teaching, for overseeing the word ministries of the church, and supporting those with more complex pastoral needs.
 Jon also leads our Thursday evening community group.
 Click here to learn more about Jon.

 Bethan is married to Jon,